flynx/pWiki/bootstrap/Doc/Path.md

 (see: _Page acquisiton_ below)

-**WikiWord**
+**\WikiWord**
-_A WikiWork is a specially formated string that is treated as a link_
+_A WikiWork is a specially formated string that is treated as a link in page text_

 In pWiki a simple WikiWord is any string starting with a capital letter, must contain at least and one more capital letter and can consist of letters, numbers, underscores (WikiWord itself is a good example)

-A _Path WikiWord_ is a set of path parts separated by '/' the first part must start with a capital letter and the rest can contain letters, numbers and/or underscores (example: Path/to/somepage).
+A WikiWord path (_WikiPath_) is a set of path parts separated by '/' the first part must start with a capital letter and the rest can contain letters, numbers and/or underscores (example: Path/to/somepage).

+_Note that this is not actually a part of the path specification but it is part of the Wiki culture and a convenient way to automatically link to pages (handled by pWiki macros when rendering pages)._

 **Special path characters**
-User page titles must not contain the leading underscore `_` character, such paths are used internally.
+Titles of _user pages_ must not contain the leading underscore `_` character, such paths are used internally.